prosto-chuvak/lua-nvim/README.md

-This is my new configuration for nvim using lua and Packer.nvim.
+This is my configuration for nvim using lua and Packer.nvim.